ivanovich18/Student-Enrollment-Web-Application/README.md

-# Student Enrollment Form Web Application
+# Student Enrollment Web Application
 ## It is a simple Python Flask web application that gathers student information and stores the inputted data into a SQLite database.
 Only the admin of the program can access the web application.
 ### Languages used:
 - HTML